sensordesign/Erasmus-Air-Quality-Sensor-ESP32/README.md

 ## Before Compiling and uploading to Arduino
 Create 2 files named credentials.h and credentials.cpp and put them in src/confidentials/
-Those files need to be created using the following structures
+The asterisk is where you should input your own information Those files need to be created using the following structures
 ### credentials.cpp
 ```